alicefirminger/alicefirminger/README.md

 🎓 School of Code Graduate 2023

-💻 I am currently an Associate Engineer at The LEGO Group!
+💻 I am currently a Software Engineer at The LEGO Group!

 🪄 Coding has helped me rediscover a passion for creating something that is useful to others, with others!